runlightyear/lightyear/packages/@runlightyear/github/README.md

 # Github Connector

-The Github Connector for Big Idea Integration
+The Github Connector for Lightyear

 ## Examples